openreferral/hsds_example_profile/README.md

 }
 ```

-The `allOf` keyword sits outside of the `properties` key in the schema, because each schema has `properties` as well a separate `required` array at the same level.
+The `allOf` keyword sits outside of the `properties` key in the schema, because each schema has `properties` as well as a separate `required` array at the same level.

 ### Adding a new API Endpoint

 Another common task of a Profile is to make changes to the HSDS OpenAPI specification.
-In this case we'll be defining a new endpoint in the API.
+In this case, we'll be defining a new endpoint in the API.
 Please ensure you're up to speed on the [OpenAPI Specification](https://spec.openapis.org/oas/latest.html) when making such changes yourself.

 First, we create the `profile/openapi.json` file to contain our changes.
 This matches the name of the [openapi.json file](https://github.com/openreferral/specification/blob/3.0/schema/openapi.json) in HSDS

-In our hypothetical scenario we need to provide a new endpoint to quickly support exhanging data about organizations operating at particular locations.
+In our hypothetical scenario, we need to provide a new endpoint to quickly support exchanging data about organizations operating at particular locations.

 Inside `profile/openapi.json` we add the endpoint with the parameter and response details as follows: